UK consumer lending growth slows to near four-year low as Brexit approaches

 Figures for November alone showed a 924 million-pound net increase in consumer lending, slightly weaker than economists’ forecasts.

-The BoE also said net gilt purchases by foreign investors totaled 2.387 billion pounds in November compared with a revised lower 5.014 billion pounds in October and 8.649 billion pounds in November 2017.
+The BoE also said net gilt purchases by foreign investors totalled 2.387 billion pounds in November compared with a revised lower 5.014 billion pounds in October and 8.649 billion pounds in November 2017.